 The Dolby Theatre

-Also on the Boulevard is the Dolby Theater.
+Also on the Boulevard is the Dolby Theatre.
 Known as the home of the Academy Awards, the Dolby is all about the Oscars.
-Group discounts are available for a tour (general admission: $25) that will give you an inside look at the theater’s history, architecture, and Michelangelo-inspired décor.
+Group discounts are available for a tour (general admission: $25) that will give you an inside look at the theatre’s history, architecture, and Michelangelo-inspired décor.

 TCL Chinese Theatre, known as “the most iconic movie theatre in the world,” was founded by showman Sid Grauman.
 Book a VIP tour of the 90-year-old theatre’s secrets for only $18.
 Group rates are available if you book in advance.

 After you’ve explored the Boulevard, hop back on the bus and take it to the Griffith Park Observatory—the best spot to park and view the Hollywood Sign.
 People are often surprised that you can’t hike right up to the famous letters, so plan in advance and choose a good legal vantage point from which to snap your Hollywood Sign selfies.
 Arrive in the evening, because the Observatory is also home to a planetarium.
 Admission is free for most events at the Observatory.

 If you’re looking to entertain kids and adults while taking in the history of cinema, spend the day at Universal Studios.
 It’s a pricier option with tickets ranging from $110 to $350, but there are discounts for groups of 10 or more.
 Contact their ticket booth early to arrange your group.
 Once you’re there, challenge yourself with thrilling rides, see a special effects show, or explore the worlds of your favourite Hollywood Blockbusters.
 It’s a full day experience, so have your driver drop you off and return you to your hotel for as low as $1224.